 Making the Peppermint Frosting (15 min)

-- While the cookies are cooling, beat the butter in the bowl of a stand mixer until fluffy.
+- While they are cooling, beat the butter in the bowl of a stand mixer until fluffy.
 Sift in the powdered sugar and mix until well combined, scraping down the sides and base of the bowl for an even mix.

 - Add the peppermint extract and 1 tablespoon of heavy cream and mix until combined.
 Gradually add more cream until the frosting is a spreadable consistency.